 ask to see a Lynnwood criminal defense attorney to safeguard your rights.

-The Law Firm of Lance R. Fryrear has over ten years of experience helping
+The Law Firm of Lance R. Fryrear has over seventeen years of experience

-the citizens of Lynnwood, Washington and the surrounding areas and is
+helping the citizens of Lynnwood, Washington and the surrounding areas

-familiar with the legal issues pertaining to DUI cases.
-Please see some
+and is familiar with the legal issues pertaining to DUI cases.
+Please

 How do the police determine a charge of DUI?